Sorted the paperwork? Practise the interview at Opaige

 $2K–$8K

-Monthly earnings for active agents
+Monthly agent earnings

-Based on 10–30 closures/month
+10–30 closures/month

 48 hrs

-Time to first application
+Time to first case

-From signup to live agent dashboard
+From SwiftPass signup to live dashboard

 What Immigration Consultants Actually Do